 Service as a volunteer with the Department shall begin with an official notice of acceptance or appointment to a volunteer position.
 Notice may only be given by an authorized representative of the Department, who will normally be the Volunteer Coordinator.
 No volunteer should begin any assignment until they have been officially accepted for that position and completed all required screening and paperwork.
-At the time of final acceptance, each volunteer should complete all required enrollment paperwork and will receive a copy of their position description and agreement of service with the Department.
-All volunteers shall receive a copy of the volunteer handbook and shall be required to sign a volunteer agreement.
+All volunteers shall be required to sign a volunteer agreement.